 Any student off-campus may call the 24-hour Dickinson College Public Safety number collect in a serious emergency and ask for assistance.
-The student should identify him or herself, the program, give a brief description of the emergency and provide a call-back number.
-The operator will locate the proper Center for Global Study and Engagement staff member, who will then return the call.
+The student should identify himself/herself and the program, and give a brief description of the emergency and a call-back number.
+The operator will locate the proper CGSE staff member, who will then return the call.